aqwerty420/Awfully-Typed/README.md

 - In file 'package.json' there is two 'ROJECT_NAME=myWork'
 - File name for 'src/myWork.ts'
 - In file 'src/global.d.ts' the var name 'declare const myWork: IMyWork;'

+And I advise you to create a symlink between the dist folder & a folder for the project in awful/routines

 ## Usage

 Dev with hot reload